What are Arizona’s Right-of-Way Laws?

-Motorists in Arizona are usually permitted to make a U-turn as long as they can do so safely, do not interfere with traffic or violate any signs to the contrary.
+Motorists in Arizona are usually permitted to make a U-turn if they can do so safely, do not interfere with traffic, or violate any signs to the contrary.
 However, they must yield to approaching traffic when making this maneuver.

 Emergency vehicles must be given the right-of-way when they activate their sirens and begin flashing emergency lights.
 This applies to the following types of emergency vehicles:

 - Other vehicles used by emergency responders

 There are several right-of-way rules that must be followed when traveling through or entering a roundabout:

 - Vehicles currently in the roundabout have the right-of-way